Steven-Low/custom_wyoming/README.md

 # Custom Wyoming
-Home assistant custom core component that allows you to temporarily trigger the ASR (STT) pipeline without using wake word for any assist_satellite device.
-You may wonder why am I re-inventing the wheel when there is StreamAssist out there.
-Well, because the StreamAssist integration is blocking my home assistant frontend from loading the service action.
+A custom core component mod that allows you to temporarily trigger the ASR (STT) pipeline without using wake word for **any** assist_satellite device.
+It does **not require** specific integration or devices like esp32, atom, voice pe etc...

 ## Installation
 ##### HACS (UNKNOWN BUG)